lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Overview {#asym-overview}

-This section specifies authentication method = 0, 1, 2, and 3, see {{method-types}}.
 EDHOC supports authentication with signature or static Diffie-Hellman keys in the form of raw public keys (RPK) and public key certificates with the requirements that:

 * Only the Responder SHALL have access to the Responder's private authentication key,